Amine-Itani/Quizzes/Quiz-021.md

 # Quiz 021
 This was our first quiz using data science and matlabplot.
-We used the equation and the randomly generated integers to plot the graph.
+We used the equation and the randomly generated integers to plot the graph Because the values weren't as expected in the quiz output, the graph looks a little funky.
 ## Input & Output
 ![image](https://github.com/Amine-Itani/Unit-1/assets/123438294/2c4bea48-8baa-44d1-bf87-d2095eef63f8)